-- She was buried at Spring Grove Cemetery in Cincinnati, Hamilton County, Ohio.
+- She was interred at Spring Grove Cemetery, Cincinnati, Hamilton County, Ohio.

 - The following appeared on 22 July 1883 in The Galveston Daily News: Mrs. Eddie Campbell Williams, daughter of Mrs. Ann W. Campbell, and wife of W. H. Williams, formerly of this city, died on the 15th instant, after a lingering illines, at Cincinnati, O.

 And also, in the same issue: [Died] In Cincinnati, O., July 15, 1883, Mrs. Eddie Campbell Williams, daughter of Mrs. Ann W. Campbell, and wife of W. H. Williams, formerly of Galveston, Texas.
 A devoted daughter, wife and mother, who loved her Master for his love for us.
 A life of perfect service rendered.

 - The following appeared on 12 February 1903 in the Fort Worth Telegram: Judge William Howell Williams of East Liverpool, Ohio, has gone blind twice perfecting two inventions -- one a system for manufacturing gas at half the cost of the natural product, and the other the making of pig iron at the cost of $1.50 a ton.